kadekdarmayasa/places-in-bali/readme.md

-# Places in Bali
+# places-in-bali

-Places in Bali is a landing website, the wesbite including some of famous / visited places in Bali.

-## Tech Stacks

-1. HTML5
-2. CSS3
-3. JavaScript (fetchAPI, async/await)
+Places in bali is a landing page website that I build to train my JavaScript Skills, especially in fetch API and async await.